- Difficult Treks

 Day 7: Trek to Vasuki Tal (~ 4900 m/16070 ft, 6 Km, 4 hours).

 Day 8: Trek to Khara Patthar – 4/5 hours.

 Day 9: Trek to Shweta Glacier, 4/5 hours.

 Day 10: Trek to Kalindi base camp – 5/6 hours.

-Day 14: Trek to Mana village – 15 Km – 5 hours – trek to Badrinath – 3 Km – Lodge accommodation.
+Day 14: Trek to Mana village (about 15 Km, 5 hours) and then trek to Badrinath 3 Km – Lodge accommodation.

 - Distance on the moraine is hard to assess plus the trail keeps changing year over year.
 Estimated Trekking trail length is ~ 90 Km.

 Like all high altitude treks you can do Kalindi Khal trek in following two seasons:

 Access to trek base (Gangotri, 250 Km from Dehradun):

 Depending upon the number of trekkers we may arrange a car pickup from Dehradun to Gangotri and return from Badrinath.
 This will get equally divided amongst the trekkers opting.
 You pay directly to the driver.
 At present a Tata Sumo/Maxx type vehicles charge ₹ 8000 for drop from Dehradun to Gangotri.
 This can accommodate 5-7 persons.
 Similarly Badrinath to Haridwar is ₹ 9000.
 Approximately this comes around ₹ 3000 to ₹ 4000 per person (includes pick up and drop) when you share with fellow trekkers.